DateTime.TryParse Method (String, DateTime)

 A string containing a date and time to convert.

 When this method returns, contains the DateTime value equivalent to the date and time contained in s, if the conversion succeeded, or MinValue if the conversion failed.
-The conversion fails if the s parameter is a null reference (Nothing in Visual Basic), is an empty string (""), or does not contain a valid string representation of a date and time.
+The conversion fails if the s parameter is null, is an empty string (""), or does not contain a valid string representation of a date and time.
 This parameter is passed uninitialized.

 Return ValueType: System.Boolean